Installation

 Local Installation (Per Project)

-as a development dependency for a specific project.
-This is useful if you want to lock down a specific version of docmd
+Alternatively, you might prefer to install docmd as a development dependency for a specific project.
+This is useful if you want to lock down a specific version of docmd for that project or use it within npm scripts.

 Navigate to your project’s root directory in the terminal and run: